A pinched nerve in your foot or ankle can feel like a sharp, burning, or tingling discomfort that just won’t go away.

 - Lying flat with a rolled-up cloth or a towel placed under the ankle for maximum comfort

-Ice Or Heat: What Should Be Used For Pinched Nerve?
+Ice or Heat: What Should Be Used for a Pinched Nerve in the Ankle?

-Ice or cold pack is generally used for reducing the inflammation, swelling and discomfort caused due to a pinched nerve by contracting the blood vessels and enhancing circulation.
+An ice or cold pack is generally used for reducing the inflammation, swelling, and discomfort caused due to a pinched nerve in the foot by contracting the blood vessels and enhancing circulation.

-Whereas hot compress wraps provide relaxation and pain relief to the muscles, blood vessels, and nerves after the swelling is gone.
+Hot compress wraps, on the other hand, provide relaxation and pain relief to the muscles, blood vessels, and nerves after the swelling is gone.

-Many people find combining both of these therapies useful in curing the pinched nerve in the ankle.
+Many people find combining both of these therapies useful in curing the pinched nerve and pulled muscles in the ankle.